conlin-matt/SurfRCaT/docs/tutorials.md

 calibration_follypiersouthcam.2020-01-01_1600/products/lidarPC.pkl.` Press Continue.
 22. Follow steps 9-16 again to calibrate the camera for this video, but this time the lidar download process (step 11) will not appear, and you'll have to select slightly different GCPs since the camera moved slightly relative to January.
-23. The summary file for this calibration will be loacted at `../SurfRCaT_Tutorial1/FPS_Apr2019/calibration_follypiersouthcam.2020-04-22_1200/results/ calibrationSummary.csv`.
+23. The summary file for this calibration will be loacted at `../SurfRCaT_Tutorial1/FPS_Apr2019/calibration_follypiersouthcam.2020-04-22_1200/results/calibrationSummary.csv`.
 24. Now we will rectify a frame from each video.
 We will first extract a single frame from each video to rectify.
 In the Step 1 box, browse to and select the January video as the Video file.
 Browse to and select the `../SurfRCat_Tutorial2/FPS_Jan2019` folder as the save directory.
 Click the Extract
 Frames Button.